 The United States has more mass shootings than any other developed nation.
-Among the most horrific was in 2012, when a gunman killed 20 children and six adults at Sandy Hook Elementary School in Newtown, Conn.
-A shooting in 2016 at a nightclub in Orlando, Fla., that left 50 dead, was the deadliest until the following year when a gunman killed 59 people at a Las Vegas music festival.
-In 2018, a gunman killed 17 people at a Parkland, Fla. high school, and 22 people were killed in August 2019 at a Walmart in El Paso, Texas.
+Among the most horrific was in 2012, when a gunman killed 20 children and six adults at Sandy Hook Elementary School in Newtown, Connecticut.
+A shooting in 2016 at a nightclub in Orlando, Florida, that left 50 dead, was the deadliest until the following year when a gunman killed 59 people at a Las Vegas music festival.
+In 2018, a gunman killed 17 people at a Parkland, Florida, high school, and 22 people were killed in August 2019 at a Walmart in El Paso, Texas.

-While these deadly events were less frequent during the height of the COVID-19 pandemic, 2022 has seen more than 200 mass shootings as of late May.
-The deadliest of which was at Robb Elementary School in Uvalde, Texas, which left at least 19 students and two teachers dead.
+While these deadly events were less frequent during the height of the COVID-19 pandemic, 2022 has seen more than 650 mass shootings as of late October, the deadliest of which was at Robb Elementary School in Uvalde, Texas, on May 24, which left 22 dead and another 18 injured.
 It took place just 10 days after a gunman opened fire at a supermarket in Buffalo, New York, killing 10 people.

 A bump stock is an attachment designed to make a semiautomatic rifle fire faster.
-It replaces the weapon’s stock—the part held against the shoulder—freeing it to slide back and forth rapidly and harness the recoil energy.
+It replaces the weapon's stock—the part held against the shoulder—freeing it to slide back and forth rapidly and harness the recoil energy.
 A dozen of the rifles used by the gunman in the 2017 Las Vegas mass shooting were modified with bump stocks, allowing him to fire over 1,100 rounds in 11 minutes.
-As of Mar.
-2019, bump stocks are illegal for almost all U.S. civilians; despite suits filed by gun rights groups to reverse this law, the U.S. Court of Appeals upheld the federal ban on bump stocks in August 2022.
+Bump stocks are illegal for almost all U.S. civilians; despite suits filed by gun rights groups to reverse this law, the U.S. Court of Appeals upheld the federal ban on bump stocks in August 2022.

 Like a bump stock, a binary trigger increases a weapon's firing speed.
 Unlike a bump stock, it is legal in many states.
 A binary trigger allows the firearm to shoot one bullet when the trigger is pulled and one when it releases.
 Using a binary trigger, a 30-round magazine can be emptied in about three seconds.

 A pistol grip is considered a defining feature of an assault weapon.
-It is used to improve stability against a weapon’s recoil.
+It is used to improve stability against a weapon's recoil.
 Gun control advocates say a pistol grip helps shooters who are spray firing from the hip, and the feature was prohibited under the assault weapons ban, but since the ban expired, this type of grip has been difficult to regulate.
 For example, California has been undergoing challenges to its assault weapons ban, which affects the use of pistol grips; gun manufacturers also alter the design of their weapons in order to circumvent regulation.